 I don’t remember much about it, other than the fact that there were multiple CDs, and the better part of my time was spent trying to get around multiple grey screens full of poorly rendered 3D objects with controls that felt about as smooth as attempting a swan dive with an elephant strapped to my back.

 I have nothing good to say about it.
 I don’t want anything to do with Connor, his anachronistic name, or his dumb face.
 Booooo.

-Also, this was released the same fucking year as Baldur’s Gate (I won’t mention OOT because consoles are quite different).
+Also, this was released the same damn year as Baldur’s Gate (I won’t mention OOT because consoles are quite different).
 Let’s just take a minute to appreciate how truly horribly this game has aged compared to its peers.